Paris in Spring

 9th April 2023 and 10th April 2023 (Sunday and Monday Easter).

-17th April to 3rd May 2021 is school holidays in Paris, and, commonly, parents take one week off for a family cultural trip somewhere else in France or Europe.
+17th April to 3rd May 2021 is school holiday in Paris, and, commonly, parents take one week off for a family cultural trip somewhere else in France or Europe.

 1st May 2023 (Labor Day).